-A list of members of the Victorian Branch of SSAI has been created on a server at the University of Melbourne.
-List members can post messages which will be received by all on the list.
-So, if you need to advertise seminars, workshops, job vacancies, etc., that are relevant to the society’s interests, you are welcome to post to the list.
-The list address is email@example.com
+We have a mailing list for members of SSA Vic.
+Members can post messages which will be received by all on the list.
+If you wish to advertise seminars, workshops, job vacancies or have other announcements relevant to the society’s interests, you are welcome to post to the list.
+Simply send your message to: firstname.lastname@example.org

-If you are not a SSAI member and wish to add your name to the list, contact Sue Finch, firstname.lastname@example.org
+If you are not a member and wish to add your name to the list, contact Sue Finch, sfinch AT unimelb.edu.au.

 The Branch Council supports worthy statistical events, particularly those with high potential impact and for which a local statistician is a key member of the Organising Committee.
 In recent years the Branch Council has provided some financial assistance for: